Monday, June 10, 2024

 a tucked-away off-channel liveaboard community;

 But by far, what we saw the most as we cruised the river was . . . trees.
-Lots and lots of trees, with very few breaks that would have allowed us to see the landscape beyond the trees.
+Lots and lots of trees, with very few breaks that would allow us to see the landscape beyond the trees.

 While a steady diet of trees may not have been the most stunning scenery, the bird song was constant and beautiful, the sun was shining, and the cruising was absolutely peaceful and relaxing.
 Most of the time it was just us on the water.